Last Updated on: 3rd July 2023, 09:03 am

 - Protects the gastrointestinal tract from chemical irritation.

-Most owners provide bentonite clay by sprinkling a teaspoon onto their food.
-It works better on moist foods because the water absorbs the clay, improving the likelihood of consumption.
+Most owners provide Bentonite clay by sprinkling a teaspoon over their food.
+It works best on moist foods because water absorbs the clay, increasing the likelihood of consumption.

-When parrots are injured, you can also place bentonite clay onto the wound to draw out toxins, reducing the chances of infection.
-It can help with minor cuts and scrapes, including bumblefoot.
+When parrots have cuts and scrapes, you can apply Bentonite clay to their wounds to draw out toxins, reducing the chances of bacterial infection.

-You can also turn bentonite clay into a detoxifying drink.
-Using a non-metallic spoon, mix one teaspoon of clay with 125 ml of water.
-Allow the mixture to settle overnight, so the mud sinks to the bottom, leaving a milky substance known as “clay milk” at the top.
+You can turn Bentonite clay into a detoxifying drink.
+Mix a teaspoon of clay with 125 ml of water using a non-metallic spoon.
+Allow the mixture to settle overnight, leaving clay milk at the top.

-Feed this to your parrot in a shallow dish and change the water daily.
+Give this to a parrot in a shallow dish and change the water daily for freshness.